Jim Wallhead: Bellator MMA

 In his Bellator debut, Wallhead faced Abner Lloveras on 9 February 2019 at Bellator: Newcastle.
 He won the bout via unanimous decision.

 Wallhead faced Giorgio Pietrini on 4 May 2019 at Bellator: Birmingham.
 He won the bout via unanimous decision.

 Cage Warriors

 Wallhead faced Daniel Skibiński at Cage Warriors 141 on 22 July 2022.
 He won the bout via TKO stoppage in the first round.

 Wallhead faced Mateusz Figlak for the Interim Cage Warriors Welterweight Championship on 12 November 2022 at Cage Warriors 146.
 He won the title and the bout, knocking out Figlak in the first round.

 Wallhead faced Rhys McKee on 29 April 2023 at Cage Warriors 153 in a unification of the Cage Warriors Welterweight Championship.
 Wallhead's corner threw in the towel at the end of the fourth round, with Wallhead retiring from MMA after the bout.

 Bare-knuckle boxing

-Wallhead is scheduled to make his Bare Knuckle Fighting Championship debut against Dawid Chylinski on 28 June 2025 at BKFC 77.
+Wallhead made his Bare Knuckle Fighting Championship debut against Dawid Chylinski on 28 June 2025 at BKFC 77.
+He lost by knockout in the first round.